ssbc/handbook.scuttlebutt.nz/faq/applications/multiple-devices.md

 Currently, you cannot.
 Identities are tied to a single user on a single device.
 You could use scuttlebutt on multiple devices, but you would be maintaining multiple identities and feeds.

-There is an ongoing conversation around this, though, that you can follow [here](https://viewer.scuttlebot.io/%25PwYjgBO4qwpz4ya%2BFLiXphHyuwdFHntrMGd%2FbXJc17o%3D.sha256)
+There is an ongoing conversation around this, though, that you can follow here:

+- %25PwYjgBO4qwpz4ya%2BFLiXphHyuwdFHntrMGd%2FbXJc17o%3D.sha256

 ---
 **Sources**